STAMP-project/dspot/README.md

 }
 ```

-The modified test is lastly given to a selector, eg `--test-selector=PitMutantScoreSelector`, that determines if it improves the test suite.
+The modified test is lastly given to a selector, eg `--test-selector=PitMutantScoreSelector`, that determines if it improves the test suite and should be kept.

 The amplification process is illustrated in the figure below.
-Note that improving tests are further modified by subsequent iterations determined by for example `--iteration=10`.
+Note that amplified tests are further modified by subsequent iterations determined by for example `--iteration=10`.

 ![Application loop](docs/application_loop.png)